SMR Investors Have Opportunity to Lead NuScale Power Corporation Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-13, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against NuScale Power Corporation ("NuScale" or the "Company") (NYSE: SMR).
+BENSALEM, Pa., Dec.
+18, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against NuScale Power Corporation ("NuScale" or the "Company") (NYSE: SMR).

 Class Period: March 15, 2023 – November 8, 2023